learning-zone/javascript-basics/README.md

 ```javascript
 console.log(navigator.userAgent.match(/MSIE 8.0/));  // returns either an Array or null
 ```
-**Note:** The expression !! is not an operator, but it is just twice of ! operator.
+*Note: The expression !! is not an operator, but it is just twice of ! operator*.

 #### Q. What is the purpose of delete operator?
 The delete keyword is used to delete the property as well as its value.